s7s/CarND-PID-Control-Project/writeup.md

 See files in the 'src' folder for the primary C++ files making up this project.
 ---

+### PID parameters effect

+* Kp: the performance gets better as the Kp increases ,but this increasing may cause the vehicle to spin in a circles if the cte was big. also the Kp value will cause overshots around the center line of the lane.
+* Ki: this paremeter will eliminate the steady state error.
+If Ki is very low the vehicle will take long time to back to the middle of the lane in the dynamic changes.
+And if the Ki is very large the system will be sensetive to the dynamic changes and that will cause oscillations.
+* Kd: this parameter will reduce the oscillations.
+If Kd is very low the system will still oscillate.And if the Kd is very high the vehicle will take long time to be in the middle of the lane.

 ### PID parameters tuning

 I tuned the parameters manually.